zjunlp/DeepKE/README.md

 4.The old version of *DeepKE* is in the [deepke-v1.0](https://github.com/zjunlp/DeepKE/tree/deepke-v1.0) branch.
 Users can change the branch to use the old version.
 The old version has been totally transfered to the standard relation extraction ([example/re/standard](https://github.com/zjunlp/DeepKE/blob/main/example/re/standard/README.md)).

-5.It's recommended to install *DeepKE* with source codes.
-Because user may meet some problems in Windows system with 'pip',and the source code modification will not work,see[issue](https://github.com/zjunlp/DeepKE/issues/117)
+5.If you want to modify the source code, it's recommended to install *DeepKE* with source codes.
+If not, the modification will not work.
+See [issue](https://github.com/zjunlp/DeepKE/issues/117)

 6.More related low-resource knowledge extraction  works can be found in [Knowledge Extraction in Low-Resource Scenarios: Survey and Perspective](https://arxiv.org/pdf/2202.08063.pdf).